Lie symmetry analysis of the two-Higgs-doublet model field equations

-and is hence not a variational symmetry, since the Euler operator of the result of \eqref{E:pr1X3L1d} evidently is not zero: $E(2\mc{L})=2E(\mc{L})$ is a multiple of the Euler-Lagrange-expression, which is not identically zero.
-Of course, the expression vanishes when assuming the Euler-Lagrange equation hold, but we don't assume this on the level of variational (also called "off-shell") symmetries.
+and is hence not a variational symmetry, because the Euler operator of the result of \eqref{E:pr1X3L1d} is evidently not zero: $E(2\mc{L})=2E(\mc{L})$ is a multiple of the Euler-Lagrange-expression, which is not identically zero.
+Of course, the expression vanishes when assuming that the Euler-Lagrange equation holds; however we do not assume this on the level of variational (also called "off-shell") symmetries.